Full course description

 Module 3: Acknowledgement and Memorials: How we Remember, What we Forget

 In Module 3 we will look at different approaches to advance acknowledgement, including community truth seeking and memorialization efforts.
-We will look at this issue in the global context, with a focus on how these issues play out in the United States and The Gambia.
+We will look at this issue in the global context, with a focus on how these issues play out in the United States.

 Module 4: Whose Truth?
 Centering Voices and Participation